lomnom/VidPlay/README.md

 - `Rms`: ms that the viewer is actually displaying
 - `Render`: Time taken to proccess frame from rgb to xterm
 - `Project`: Time taken to display frame on terminal
-- `error`: difference between Cms and Rms on previous frame
+- `error`: error in previous frame's delay
 - `greynessTresh`: grayscaling
 - `brightnessTresh`: treshold before pixels are greyscaled
 - `gsBlack`: if blackened colored pixles are turned to greyscale
+- `paused`: if video is paused
 ## Features
 - Fast and written in c++
 - Accelerates and decelerates to make up for lag/overspeed.